Periodic orbits and Birkhoff sections of stable Hamiltonian structures

-Observe that $X$ preserves the volume form $\lambda\wedge \omega$ and the plane field $\xi=\ker \lambda$ that is transverse to $X$.
+Observe that $X$ preserves the volume form $\lambda\wedge \omega$ and the plane field $\xi=\ker \lambda$, which is transverse to $X$.
 Only in dimension three, Reeb vector fields of SHS can be equivalently characterized as geodesible volume-preserving vector fields normalized to be of unit length \cite{Re}.
+The function $f=d\lambda/\omega$ is a first integral of the flow of $X$.

-If the 2-form $d\lambda$ is never zero, $\lambda$ is a contact form and $X$ is its Reeb vector field, while if $d\lambda\equiv 0$ then $M$ fibers over the circle and each fiber is a section of $X$.
-This implies that $X$ is orbit equivalent to the suspension of an area-preserving diffeomorphism of a closed surface.
+If the 2-form $d\lambda$ is never zero, $\lambda$ is a contact form and $X$ is modulo reparametrization the Reeb vector field $X_\lambda$, while if $d\lambda\equiv 0$ then $M$ fibers over the circle and each fiber is a section of $X$.
+This implies that the flow of $X$ is orbit equivalent to the suspension of an area-preserving diffeomorphism of a closed surface.